pkeilbach/htwg-practical-nlp/docs/lectures/word_embeddings.md

     The **Skip-Gram model** can be seen as the **opposite** of the CBOW model.
 It tries to predict the context words given the center word.

     More details can be found in the [original paper](https://arxiv.org/abs/1301.3781).

+    Both CBOW and Skip-Gram are architectures of the [Word2Vec](https://arxiv.org/abs/1301.3781) model.

 ## Training Data for CBOW Model